Overview

 See [Noon2016] [Mischoulon2017 🕮 ] [Amiaz1999]

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of depression with LDN.

 Please see What is Low Dose Naltrexone? for more information.

 HPN has been reported to be useful for treating depression [Snook].
-Dr. Weyrich has been trained in the use of Neuro-Gen High Performance Neuromodulation system by it's inventor, Corey Snook.
+Dr. Weyrich has been trained to use Neuro-Gen High-Performance Neuromodulation system by it's inventor, Corey Snook.
 However, Dr. Weyrich has not treated any cases of depression with this technique.

 Neurofeedback